dadigavasavipriya/ResourceHub/Web Development/README.md

       <tr>
         <td><a href="https://dev.mysql.com/doc/mysql-getting-started/en/">Installing and Starting MySQL</a></td>
         <td>
-        This documentation gives you a easiest way to install MySQL on Linux.along with other operating systems too.
+        This documentation gives you a easiest way to install MySQL on Linux along with other operating systems too.
         </td>
       </tr>
       <tr>